-INTRODUCTION TO PERFORMER
+INTRODUCTION TO IMPACT

-The Soundcraft Si Performer is a compact digital console optimised for live sound.
-It is designed to be powerful, yet simple to use, with intuitive controls, consistent colour-coded feedback, and rapid parameter access.
-Features such as motorised faders, the Assignable Channel Strip (ACS), tOTEM Fader Follow buttons, VCAs, and incorporated DMX512 control mean that any aspect of the performance can be served to the surface in an instant, with analogue-style control of its comprehensive feature-set.
+The Soundcraft Si impact is a compact digital console optimised for live sound.
+It's powerful, yet simple to use, with intuitive controls, consistent colour-coded feedback, and rapid parameter access.
+Features such as analogue, MADI, and USB I/O as standard, motorised faders, the Assignable Channel Strip (ACS), tOTEM fast mix access buttons, and VCAs, mean that any aspect of the performance can be served to the surface in an instant, with analogue-style control of its comprehensive feature-set.